philippbauch/performance-of-api-composition/README.md

 The gateways are preconfigured to communicate with the services deployed on AWS and require no further configuration to work.

+### Generate fake data

+You can use the generator tool located in `/generator` to generate any amount of fake data to test your queries.
+On the command line, navigate to the folder with `cd generator` and install all required dependencies with `npm install`.
+After that, use `npm run build` to build the generator project and `npm start` to launch the script afterward.

+You should then be asked to enter any amount of users and restaurants you want to create.
+The generator will create fake users and restaurants and communicate with services to insert the data into their databases.

+If the generator find existing entries in a service's database, it will ask you if you want to override the data.

 ## Run everything on your local machine